Disease/Disorder

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-• Keep the focus on pragmatic recovery of meaningful function with the expectation for functional improvement and effective symptom management in spite of not being able to determine a specific causative mechanism.
+- Keep the focus on pragmatic recovery of meaningful function with the expectation for functional improvement and effective symptom management despite not being able to determine a specific causative mechanism.

-Smith and Dwamena proposed a comprehensive approach to patients with MUPSs, including CD.37 Patients are classified according to 3 dimensions: symptom severity (mild, moderate, and severe), duration (acute, subacute, and chronic), and comorbidity (psychiatric, medical, or both).
+Smith and Dwamena proposed a comprehensive approach to patients with medically unexplained physical symptoms (MUPS), including CD.19 Patients are classified according to 3 dimensions: symptom severity (mild, moderate, and severe), duration (acute, subacute, and chronic), and comorbidity (psychiatric, medical, or both).
 Clinical management decisions, such as the extent to which one should pursue diagnosis of an underlying organic disease, can then be guided by this scheme.
 The authors propose that this approach facilitates successful and cost-effective symptom management.

 Transcranial magnetic stimulation

-In 2014, a systematic review was performed by Pollak et al. of the use of Transcranial Magnetic Stimulation (TMS).38 They looked at ten publications that addressed the effects before and after the use of TMS in 95 patients with medically unexplained physical symptoms (MUPS).
-The authors concluded that despite most of the individual studies reporting TMS as a successful treatment, that this conclusion could, in fact, not be made.
+In 2014 a systematic review was performed by Pollak et al. of the use of Transcranial Magnetic Stimulation (TMS).20 They looked at ten publications that addressed the effects before and after the use of TMS in 95 patients with MUPS.
+The authors concluded that despite most of the individual studies reporting TMS as a successful treatment, results remain inconclusive.
 Pollack et al concluded this due to lack of placebo controls, subjective outcome measures, transient effects, a low threshold to deem success (often less than 50% improvement in functional outcome measures), inadequate volume of TMS to produce neuromodulation and inappropriate placement of stimulation for effective neuromodulation.
 They posit that most of the studies were insufficient, and that there was too much heterogeneity in the studies to perform an appropriate meta-analysis determining effectiveness one way or the other.

 Difficulty with studying FNSD

 FNSD is difficult to study for various reasons.
-Primarily, there are many different types of FNSD – motor, sensory, dissociative, epileptic, etc.39 Treatment requires a multidisciplinary approach, which makes studying individual therapies difficult.40 There is also an ethical issue of using a randomized control trial for the patients receiving placebo – is it appropriate to place individuals in a placebo group?
+Primarily, there are many different types of FNSD – motor, sensory, dissociative, epileptic, etc.10 Treatment requires a multidisciplinary approach, which makes studying individual therapies difficult.10 There is also an ethical issue of using a randomized control trial for the patients receiving placebo – is it appropriate to place individuals in a placebo group?
 If so for how long?
 Additionally, the lack of consistency in nomenclature over the years adds complexity to systematic review on the topic.
-The various terminology used by the different versions of the Diagnostic and Statistical Manuals (DSM) as well as International Classification of Diseases include functional neurological disorder, conversion disorder, psychogenic non-epileptic seizures, and hysteria.40,41
+The various terminology used by the different versions of the DSM as well as International Classification of Diseases include functional neurological disorder, conversion disorder, psychogenic non-epileptic seizures, and hysteria.10

 Gaps in the Evidence-Based Knowledge